Opinion | The GOP grip on states is becoming a horror show. Some Democrats see a way out.

 This comes as Democrats will likely fail to reform the Electoral Count Act, again due to the filibuster, leaving us more vulnerable to a rerun of Donald Trump’s coup attempt.
 Continued GOP dominance of swing state legislatures — and the possibility of GOP victories in gubernatorial elections in Wisconsin, Michigan or Pennsylvania — will leave that pathway wide open.

 Obviously the worst very well might not happen.
-Future presidential elections would have to be much closer than 2020, and key GOP institutional actors would have to help plunge us into the abyss.
+A future presidential election would have to be much closer than 2020, and key GOP institutional actors would have to help plunge us into the abyss.
 But GOP state-level dominance should be seen alongside mounting anti-democratic energy on the right, which could mean more pressure on a GOP legislature to attempt such a thing.

 Importantly, as Zack Beauchamp details, GOP party leaders are actively nurturing those sentiments.
 Indeed, a GOP takeover of the House and/or the Senate, where electoral votes are counted, could also make that more inviting, absent reform.